ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/recipes/_includes/wip.md

 {% note info %}

-The feature is not implemented or the documentation is being developed
+The feature is not implemented or the documentation is being developed.

 {% endnote %}